 With a mid-century interior that oozes glamour and style, attention to detail is everything at this private members’ club – and the lighting scheme is no exception.
 Our role in the fit-out was to realise and technically execute March & White’s interior design concept.

-The Brassiere’s ceiling beams form a series of illuminated coffers, where the diffuse light balances the deep plan space and an ambient layer of light provides atmosphere.
+The ceiling beams in the Brassiere form a series of illuminated coffers, where the diffuse light balances the deep plan space and an ambient layer of light provides atmosphere.
 Above the restaurant’s Carrara marble-top bar elegant glass shelving has integrated LED lighting and a Mondrian backlit feature wall adds a pop of colour.
 A wash of illumination shows off the Champagne Bar’s “abstract” dropped raft ceiling, warm integrated lighting in the Library Bar makes for a you-won’t-want-to-leave location, and decorative pendants and floor-standing lights give the Cocktail Bar vibrancy.

 A lush oasis sums up the glass-housed Garden Room.
 Designed with lower levels of illumination, in the day natural light floods in and, at night, floor-standing lamps and decorative pendants make for a discreet and relaxing spot.
-And, when patrons retire for the night they will – thankfully – find that the lighting controls in the bedrooms have been design intuitively and simply.
+Finally, when patrons retire for the night they will – thankfully – find that the lighting controls in the bedrooms have been design intuitively and simply.

 Images: © SUSD